workwithamit/Blockchain-notes/cryptoRaffle/README.md

 # but doing it like this won't rerender.

 ---> so here we will use react-moralis which so many hooks to do pretty much everything.

+# Moralis is smart enough to know about function whether it is a view function or going to be a transaction.

 # react-Moralis has a hook useWeb3Contract();